Red Clover: A Simple Spring Herb for the Home Apothecary

 The plant forms soft, mound-shaped patches rather than growing tall or upright like grasses.
 It typically reaches one to two feet in height, with green stalked leaves made up of three oval leaflets.
 Each leaflet often carries that familiar whitish V marking.

 Red clover blooms in mid to late spring in most climates.
 Once you learn to recognize it, you will find it along fence lines, pasture edges, driveways, and meadow borders.
+If you are looking to support hormone balance, red clover is often a key ingredient in hormone-balancing tea for women.

 When and How to Harvest Red Clover